I’m Rob Flickenger.

 And with the rise of social networks and global commercial networking capacity, connecting more people to the Internet seemed like an inevitability of neutral-to-possibly-dubious moral standing.

-And so the next step in my journey completely surprised me.
+The next step in my journey completely surprised me.
 I went into the life sciences.

 The same infrastructure I had spent decades learning how to hack.